infinyon/stateful-dataflows-examples/connectors.md

-# How to Use Connectors with Stateful Services
+# How to Run Fluvio Connectors on your Local System

 Connectors are system components that link external services with a fluvio cluster.
 Connectors communicate with stateful streaming via topics.